 Our liquidity has remained good, and the financing for unemployment benefits has been secured.
 In June, we paid off one of the two bonds taken out during the COVID-19 pandemic, which amounted to EUR 600 million.

 We once again managed to achieve the targets set for our statutory services in the first six months of the year.
 Thanks for this go to all employees of the Employment Fund.
 We have had a particular focus on ensuring a good customer experience, increasing automation and improving efficiency.
 We have also built up the capabilities required by our IT strategy and prepared our key development projects.

 Contributions to Kela for persons not covered by unemployment funds

-of persons receiving earnings-related allowances
+Contributions from the pension cover of persons receiving earnings-related benefits

-Key figures for January–June 2020 in parentheses.
+Key figures for January–June 2022 in parentheses.
 The unemployment insurance contributions collected and the contributions to unemployment funds also include state contributions.

 Finnish economy boosted by a good employment situation

 While announcements of change negotiations and lay-offs became more frequent, employment remained at a good level in the first half of 2023.
 The good employment situation boosted the income from unemployment insurance contributions, as a result of which we expect to produce a clear surplus this year.